You are here

 Back to School and Back to Campus: MHA’s Back to School and Back to Campus webpages provide students and parents with resources to deal with many of the challenges that come along with a new school year – including stress, homesickness, and substance abuse.
 On the Back to School webpages, the public can find information on starting conversations with their children or peers about mental health needs and finding help for students of all ages.
 Additionally, MHA is conducting surveys about bullying to understand the perspectives of students and parents.

-The MHA #B4Stage4 News Program: In a unique communication partnership, Mental Health America (MHA), ITN Productions and ABC’s Lincoln Square Productions are partnering to produce a news and current affairs-style program to examine the current state of mental health in America, how to improve mental health services, and the steps needed to better understand conditions in order to identify them sooner. ‘#B4Stage4’ will be an in-depth, online program specifically aimed at those working to improve mental health across the nation.
-It will look at the challenges facing the country and explore how to raise the profile of screening, ensure there is a personalized pathway for all patients and continued support and understanding in managing any condition.
+The MHA #B4Stage4 News Program: In a unique communication partnership, Mental Health America (MHA), ITN Productions and ABC’s Lincoln Square Productions are partnering to produce a news and current affairs-style program to examine the current state of mental health in America, how to improve mental health services, and the steps needed to better understand conditions in order to identify them sooner. ‘#B4Stage4’ is an in-depth, online program specifically aimed at those working to improve mental health across the nation.
+It looks at the challenges facing the country and explores how to raise the profile of screening, ensuring there is a personalized pathway for all patients and continued support and understanding in managing any condition.

-Presented from ABC’s Lincoln Square Studios by Page Hopkins, the news-style piece will combine key industry interviews and news-style reports with sponsored editorial profiles of some of the leading organizations in the sector. ‘#B4Stage4’ is slated to be screened for the first time at the MHA Annual Conference in June 2015.
+Presented from ABC’s Lincoln Square Studios by Page Hopkins, the news-style piece combines key industry interviews and news-style reports with sponsored editorial profiles of some of the leading organizations in the sector. ‘#B4Stage4’ was screened for the first time at the MHA Annual Conference in June 2015.
 The program will then form part of an extensive online communications campaign that includes medical organizations, associations, healthcare providers, health systems, and other organized systems of care; as well as journalists, writers and bloggers in the sector.

 Information and Referral Services